aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 - Ensure the FastAPI server is running at localhost:8000
 - If the extension doesn't work, try refreshing the page
 - Check that the extension is enabled in the extensions list
 - Check browser console for any error messages related to server communication
+- If popup doesn't appear, check if there are any CSS conflicts on the page